-She practices at The University of Maryland Capital Region in Prince George’s County, Maryland and is the Medical Director of Radiance Day Spa in Washington, DC.
-She is a Diplomate of the American Board of Plastic Surgery (ABPS), Fellow of the American College of Surgeons (FACS), a member of the American Society of Plastic Surgeons (ASPS), The Association of Women Surgeons (AWS) and AWS Foundation Board.
-She is active in the medical community currently serving as the Vice Chairman for the Board of Medicine for the District of Columbia, member of the Federation of State Medical Boards Sexual Boundary Violations Workgroup and member for the Medical Advisory Committee for Amerigroup DC Medicaid.
-She has served on the Medical Executive , Ethics, Peer Review, Credentialing and Operating Room committees within the hospital.
+She is a Diplomate of the American Board of Plastic Surgery (ABPS), Fellow of the American College of Surgeons (FACS), member of American Society of Plastic Surgeon (ASPS) and The Association of Women Surgeons and holds committee positions on the latter two.
+She is active in the medical community currently serving as the Vice Chairman for the Board of Medicine for the District of Columbia, member of the Federation State Medical Board as well as the Interstate Medical Licensure Compact Commissioner for DC.
+She has a special interest in Medical Ethics.

-Outside of medicine, Dr. Fripp a member of the Class of 2013 Leadership Greater Washington and supports several organizations that share her passion for children, literacy and health promotion.
-She is a founding member of Artemis Medical Society, which was created by a group of African American female physicians to encourage minority girls to pursue careers in STEAM.
-She is also a women’s health advocate and a frequent lecturer encouraging women to prioritize their health.
+Outside of medicine, Dr. Fripp is a member of the class of 2013 Leadership Greater Washington and supports several organizations that share her passion for children, literacy and health promotion.
+She is the founding member of Artemis Medical Society, which was created by a group of African American female physicians to encourage minority girls to pursue careers in STEAM.
+She is also an active, Silver Star member of Alpha Kappa Alpha Sorority, Incorporated.

-Dr. Fripp lives in Washington, DC with her dynamic 8-year-old daughter and energetic 6-year old twin boys.
-Dr. Fripp is an avid runner having run both domestically and internationally completing 3 full marathons and numerous half marathons.
-She is currently writing her first book on her unique experiences in medicine with an anticipated publish date of October 2020.
+Dr. Fripp lives in Georgetown suburb of Washington, DC with her dynamic, outgoing preteen daughter and energetic, gifted twin boys.
+She is an avid runner having run both domestically and internationally completing 3 full marathons and numerous half marathons.
+She is the author of a book entitled “The Other Side of Happy” about her experiences in medicine with an anticipated publish date of Summer 2022.
 She enjoys discussing world history and religion and spending time outdoors and traveling the world with her children and friends.